LuboNenov/NAGA-DPSS/README.md

 deploy compiled code for local testing.
 Nevertheless, we use C to implement the constant commitment scheme functions and call those functions in Java through Java Native Interface.

-The current COBRA library was tested using Java 11.0.13.
+The current library was tested using Java 11.0.13.

 ## Compilation and Packaging
 First, clone this repository.
 Now inside the folder, follow